adofosam/Projects/README.md

 # Projects
 Hello, my name is Samuel Adofo and I am a 2020 graduate of the University of Notre Dame with a degree in Applied and Computational Mathematics and Statistics.
 In this github, you will find a link to some of my coding projects over the years regarding data science and analytics.

+I will continue to update this list as I continue my data science journey.

 ## R
 |Name   | Description  | Libraries Used |Project Link|
 |-------| -----------  | -----------   |-------------|